Sarah Stein: Religion

 By 1908 Sarah had embraced the teaching of Christian Science.
 Sarah became a Christian Science "practitioner" or "healer".
 The new religion was becoming increasingly popular among educated, progressive women like herself, particularly well-to-do Reform Jews.
-Sarah Stein possessed a number of qualities that predisposed her to embrace Christian Science: she was focused on her health and that of her family, open to spiritual and aesthetic experiences.
-She could also be a good listener and a sympathetic advisor.
+Stein embraced Christian Science as the religion emphasized specific family and health, two priorities she already had in her life.

 Villa Stein-de Monzie

-Sarah and Michael's activities as patrons of art and architecture bear the distinct stamp of Sarah's vibrant personality, her reform-mindedness, and her spiritualism.
-Les Terrases (Villa Stein) at Garches in the suburbs of Paris is the largest and most luxurious house that Le Corbusier designed in the 1920s.
-The house was built for Sarah, Michael and their longtime friend Gabrielle Colaco-Osorio de Monzie (1882–1961) between 1926 and 1928.
-For the Steins and their friend the house represented a watershed, the realization of many of the aspirations and ideals of their years in Paris.
-Very little has been published about the contributions of the Steins and Madam de Monzie as clients, or as participants in the process of building this remarkable work of architecture.
+Sarah and Michael were patrons of both the art and architecture.
+Within the couple, their art collection reflected Sarah's interests, including spirituality.
+Les Terrases (Villa Stein) at Garches in the suburbs of Paris is a large and luxurious house that Le Corbusier designed in the 1920s.
+The house was commissioned for Sarah, Michael and a friend, Gabrielle Colaco-Osorio de Monzie (1882–1961).
+Stein and Gabrielle de Monzie met through the Christian Science community before meeting Le Corbusier.
+They wanted to build a home that was a single household among them.
+Construction took place between 1926 and 1928.
+For the Steins and their friend the house represented a realization of their years spent in Paris.
+Very little has been published about the contributions of the Steins and Madam de Monzie as clients, or as participants in the process of building.

-It was Christian Science that bought Sarah Stein and Gabrielle de Monzie together some years before they met Le Corbusier, and their bond forged by their deep commitment to each other motivated them to form a single household.
-The unique structure of the household, combined with the clients' commitment to modern architecture, art, and religion created a framework within Le Corbusier could develop a new approach to domestic architecture.

-Sarah Stein shared many of Le Corbusier's conviction about modern art, about the latest health and exercise regimens, and about the importance of new technology for the contemporary society.
+Stein shared many of Le Corbusier's aesthetic interests in modern art.

-The Steins shared their love of art, but they also had in common a fondness for the latest theories on health and fitness, and took up stringent new diets and exercise regimens with enthusiasm.
-Leo and Sarah in particular were convinced that the way to be free of the depressions and anxieties that troubled them was through rigorous physical self-discipline.
-The Steins also took interest in psychology and medicine, and Sarah in particular followed her sister-in-law's progress at Radcliffe.
-Sarah's letters from San Francisco are full of questions about Gertrude's course.